makrai/notes/ignat-2305-perspective-nlp-llm-PhD.md

     information requires new strategies for knowledge integration
   * interpretable, to provide clear reasoning behind their predictions
     <~ interdisciplinary collaboration with medical experts to make sure that
-    the system aligns with their domain knowledge and clinical practice.
+    the system aligns with their domain knowledge and clinical practice
 3. Drug discovery.
 Drug discovery is a critical research area that has
   * often been considered in relation to biomedical and chemical research, but
   * extraction and analysis of information from large amounts of